gurcuff91/mongotoy/docs/docs/documents.md

 appropriate format based on needs and integration requirements.

 /// note
-The `dump_json` and `dump_bson` methods prepare data for compatibility with JSON and BSON formats respectively.
+The `dump_json` and `dump_bson` methods only prepares data for compatibility with JSON and BSON formats respectively.
 However, they don't perform serialization themselves, to fully serialize the data you'll need to use an appropriate third-party library.
 ///